Purpose, Progress, Principles: What Europe’s Top Employers Get Right

 🤖 Theme 2: Tech Pioneers & the AI Workplace

 • STMicroelectronics (Italy/France) held a strong 59% score, benefiting from its open R&D ecosystem, partnerships with over 2,800 institutions, and internal innovation culture—despite high-profile governance issues.
+Its strategy highlights how technology partnerships strengthen employee connection and reinforce trust across organizations.

 • AstraZeneca (UK) rose 6 points following a £650 million investment in UK manufacturing and research facilities, creating over 1,000 jobs.
+This reflects a strong technology-enabled growth strategy and the company’s commitment to creating great workplaces where colleagues thrive through innovation and shared purpose.

 ⚖️ Theme 3: Trust, Transparency & Governance Risk